francescoCoriolano/chatbot-sg-web/README.md

 - **Real-time Messaging**: Messages sent from the web app appear in Slack and vice versa
 - **User-specific Channels**: Each user gets their own dedicated Slack channel
+- **Channel Management**: Users can delete their channels when no longer needed
 - **App Home Integration**: Users can see their channel information directly in the Slack App Home
 - **Socket Mode**: Uses Slack's Socket Mode for reliable real-time communication
 - **Persistent Message History**: Messages are cached and available to new users who join